 - Are capable of analyzing issues in a multifaceted, logical manner.

 - Have deep concerns about the various problems facing humanity, culture, and society; for example, a) have an ambition toward resolving these regardless of whether they are skilled in art, science, or computers; b) have an interest in corporate management and systems development, sports as a subject of psychology and biology, or the expressions and culture utilized in media; and c) are not only interested in ICT but also in a broad range of fields such as corporate management, economics, the environment, sports, history, and culture.

 - Wish to make full use of ICT for the development of humanity, culture, and society.

 - Strongly intend to be involved in pioneering the academic discipline known as interdisciplinary information sciences together with the faculty members and other students at this university.

 In the Department of Information Sciences and Arts, as ICT is one of the foundations of modern society, the goal is to cultivate sophisticated knowledge, judgement abilities, and technological skills to utilize and apply ICT to various fields beyond the art and science frameworks.
 The curriculum comprises a common Departmental course and the three courses outlined below:

 - A Systems Information Course, which focuses on “systems development, management, and operations”

-- A Sports Information Course, which focuses on the “analysis of physical and psychological information”
+- A Psychology and Sports Information Course, which focuses on the “analysis of physical and psychological information”